caustic-hue/help-center/.github/ISSUE_TEMPLATE/help-center-issue.md

 ---

-Please only report issues that are related to our help center only, do not report issues about your issues with FalixNodes like your account or servers.
+Please only report issues that are related to our help center only, do not report issues about your issues with Falix like your account or servers.